atmist/snazzy-info-window/README.md

 - Type: _string_
 - Example: `'2px 20px'`

+#### fontColor

+The font color to use for the content inside the body of the info window.

+- Type: _string_
+- Possible Values: Any valid CSS color value.
+- Examples: `'#FF0000'`, `'blue'`

 #### fontSize

 The font size to use for the content inside the body of the info window.